By Sharon Prudhomme ~

 Harpers’ Index reports the ratio of fruitcakes to the density of mahogany is 1:1!
 Harpers also states that a 106-year-old piece of wedding fruitcake is on display here in Caldwell NJ at the Grover Cleveland Birthplace.

 Two Abbeys in the US are said to have the best fruitcakes as tasted and determined by Village Voice writer, Robert Sietsema.
-The Trappist Monks Abbey of Gethsemane, Ky. and Monks at Holy Cross Abbey, Va.
-Sell about 10,000 of these infamous fruited cakes per year.
-Theirs are the highest in booze content, the first saturating their cakes with burgundy wine and Kentucky Bourbon while the later douses with fine sherry and a sugary glaze.
+The Trappist Monks Abbey of Gethsemane, Ky., and Monks at Holy Cross Abbey, Va.
+They sell about 10,000 of these infamous fruited cakes per year.
+Theirs are the highest in booze content, the first saturating their cakes with burgundy wine and Kentucky Bourbon while the latter douses with fine sherry and a sugary glaze.
 Betty Crocker would be proud of the Monks at Holy Cross.
 They claim they based their famous recipe on one of Betty’s!
 Must be that ‘lil extra holy somethin’ something’ that offers a boost to the otherwise less than glamorous product.

 Due to the generous nuts covering the top of most fruitcakes, the phrase “Nutty as a Fruitcake” came into play in 1935.
 Huh….ya’ learn something new every day!

 The following are suggested uses found under Christmas Jokes-Uses for Christmas Fruitcakes 2008: